MingCWang/MingCWang/README.md

 ### Hi there 👋
 ### Just a cs enthusiast navigating through the software universe.
-Started with web development and now casually wandering into the ML/AI territory.
+Passionate in web development, now casually wandering into the ML/AI territory.